Universal Infant Free School Meals

 Transition into Reception

 Prior to admission, parents of children starting in Reception are invited to attend a meeting in school with their child’s class teacher.
-This will outline in detail everything you need to know before your child starts school in September.
+This will outline in detail everything you need to know before their child starts school in September.
 The children will also have the opportunity to spend time in school getting to know their new teacher and familiarising themselves with the classroom and school environment.

-We operate a part-time system at the start of the Reception year to ensure that each child settles in well and that the teaching staff get to know the children well in a smaller group.
+We operate a part-time system at the start of the Reception year to ensure that each child settles in well and that the teaching staff get to know the children in a smaller group.
 This is due to the wide range of settings that the children come from, with some children starting school straight from home.

 The first few weeks are used to assess your child’s strengths alongside information from parents and other settings.

 During the first two days of term the Reception teacher and teaching assistant visit children in their home environment.
 This supports children’s relationship with school staff and gives parents an opportunity to share further information about their child.